Lucrezia Tornabuoni

-Lucrezia Tornabuoni (22 June 1427 – 25 March 1482) was an influential Italian political adviser and author during the 15th century.
-She was a member of one of the most powerful Italian families of the time and married Piero di Cosimo de' Medici, de facto Lord of Florence.
+Lucrezia Tornabuoni (22 June 1427 – 28 March 1482) was an Italian noblewoman, wife of Piero di Cosimo de' Medici, de facto Lord of Florence and his political adviser.
 Lucrezia had significant political influence during the rule of her husband and then of her son Lorenzo the Magnificent, investing in several institutions and improving relationships to support the needs of the poor.
-She was a patron of the arts who wrote several poems and plays.
+She was also a patroness of the arts who wrote several poems and plays.

 Early life

 Lucrezia was born in Florence, Italy on 22 June 1427.
-Her parents Francesco di Simone Tornabuoni, member of a noble family that could trace its lineage back 500 years, and Francesca Pitti, his third wife and a daughter of another powerful local family.
+Her father was Francesco di Simone Tornabuoni, member of a noble family that could trace its lineage back 500 years.
+It is uncertain if her mother was her father's second wife, Marianna Guicciardini, known as Nanna, or the third, Francesca Pitti.
 Her brother Giovanni became a banker and diplomat.